fpsvogel/fpsvogel.com/src/_posts/2023-07-30-solo-rpgs-creative-practice.md

 So, how to make creative writing more approachable?
 I wondered if **making it into a game** might help.

 I recalled the handful of *Dungeons & Dragons* sessions that I played a few years ago. *That* was a story-making game, sort of.
-There was too much *standing around trading blows with trolls* for my taste, but I enjoyed other moments when I was working together with my friends to tell a story within a game.
+There was too much *standing around trading blows with trolls* for my taste, but I enjoyed other moments when I was working together with my friends to improvise a story within a game.

 Questions flooded into my brain:

 - *Is there a more narrative-focused TTRPG?*
-- *All the TTRPG groups in my area are for D&D… could I instead play a TTRPG solo, just for the storytelling and creative writing practice?*
+- *All the TTRPG groups in my area are for D&D… could I instead play a TTRPG solo, just for the storytelling practice?*
 - *Am I crazy for wanting to try this?*

 As it turns out, **yes** and **yes** and **probably not**!